rafaelvalle/asrgen/README.md

 This implementation uses code from the following repos: [NVIDIA's Tacotron 2] (https://github.com/nvidia/tacotron2), [Martin Arjovsky](https://github.com/martinarjovsky/WassersteinGAN) and [Prem
 Seetharaman](https://github.com/pseeth/pytorch-stft).

 We are thankful to Prem Seetharaman and Markus Rabe for their feedback on the early draft of this paper.

+We are grateful to NVIDIA for donating the Titan X used in this research.